Type 1 Diabetes in Children: Safe Exercise - Topic Overview

 the symptoms of low blood sugar and instructions about what to do if it occurs.

-Watch for symptoms of low blood sugar up to 24 to 36 hours after
+Watch for symptoms of low blood sugar for 12 hours after

 Your child may use a diluted (watered down) form of sports drink